ewhicher/matter/content/collections/case_studies/keeping-remote-students-motivated-and-connected.md

     content:
       -
         type: text
-        text: 'We analysed tons of data, spoke to students and interviewed staff across the OU to spot where the opportunities lay.
-Working with the hand-picked project team, we came up with new ways to solve the known issues and prioritised them for impact.
-Proposition development, Design Sprint, prototype and test.'
+        text: 'We analysed tons of data, spoke to students and interviewed staff across the OU to spot where the opportunities lay.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "Unsurprisingly, we found that remote learning can be a lonely pursuit, especially when many of the students are fitting the coursework around their day job and other commitments.
+Without a strong support network, it can be easy to fall behind and quietly quit the course.
+This is a lose-lose situation, where the student doesn't gain the qualification they set out to achieve, and the University loses a paying student."
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "At the same time, the tutors who are there to support students couldn't feasibly stay closely connected to all students all of the time."
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Working with the hand-picked project team, we devised new ways to connect with the students and trialled different formats of intervention, from simple applications that reminded them of their schedules, to AI-enabled services that used predictive analytics to perform proactive student interventions and prioritising tutor tasks.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'We prototyped and tested these solutions and landed on a hybrid approach, providing a peer-to-peer support  network, community-led content as well as more intrusive and proactive notifications when students were falling behind. '
   -
     type: paragraph
   -